 Makes the freelancer sound a bit arrogant.
 It’s okay to take on only projects that are interesting and pay well but it’s not something you should state in your introduction.

 If you are looking to work with me, I’d prefer if you had a fairly clear vision of what you want.
 I can work with you, but I need to know what direction you would like your end product to be going in.

-I would not hire this person as it seems that they might become too demanding.
-It also looks like they aren’t ready to offer any advice or put creativity into the project but rather prefer to follow the guidelines.
+I would not hire this person because they seem too demanding.
+It also looks like they aren’t ready to offer any advice or put creativity into the project but rather prefer to follow specific guidelines.

 I specialize in graphic design.
 It means that I draw logos, banners, advertising posts, book covers, business cards and much more.
 In short, I draw everything that can be drawn on the computer 😀